Keep crime out of Sport: together against criminal manipulations of sports competitions

 3 APRIL 2016: KCOOS and the Council of Europe Convention on the Manipulation of Sports Competitions in the second edition of the INTERPOL Bi-Weekly Bulletin!

-Albania, Austria and Slovenia are the newest signatories to the match-fixing Convention, signing at the EPAS Conference on Migration in Vienna on 02 June 2016.
+Albania, Austria and Slovenia signed the match-fixing Convention at the EPAS Conference on Migration in Vienna on 02 June 2016.

 Moldova has become the 24th signatory to the match-fixing Convention, signing in Strasbourg on 29 April 2016.
 Details on Moldova's signature here.